Updated 08/01/2021 14.30

 - mourners should also follow the advice on social distancing when travelling to and from the funeral gathering.

-Funeral Services from 10.00 am run every 40 minutes, therefore the actual service will be approximately 30 minutes.
-The 9.00 and 9.30 service is a 20 minutes service time.
-Double service times are also available.
+From the 11th January services will take place at 30 minute intervals, therefore the actual service time is 20 minutes.
 This allows time for people to enter and leave the chapel ensuring social distance is maintained.
 It also allows time Crematorium staff to clean the chapel in between each service.
-Length of service times may have to be decreased at short notice if there is another wave of excess deaths.
+Double service times are currently not available.

 Funeral Services are still individual and can be personalised in the following way: